Skip to main content

 recordOrder declares a sessionStateSchema so TypeScript types ctx.session.state to those fields.
 See State and scopes for the full state API.

-Chain blocks with .then().
+Chain blocks with .step().
 Each block's output is the next block's input.
 TypeScript checks the types between steps.

 const orderPipeline = sequencer({